Marguerite de Carrouges: Rape, trial and duel

-On 18 January 1386, Marguerite was raped by Jacques le Gris, a friend-turned-rival of Jean de Carrouges, in her mother-in-law’s home in Capomesnil, Normandy.
+On 18 January 1386, Marguerite was allegedly raped by Jacques le Gris, a friend-turned-rival of Jean de Carrouges, in her mother-in-law's home in Capomesnil, Normandy.
 It is believed that le Gris persuaded Marguerite, whom he had previously been introduced to by her husband, to allow him into the Chateau.
 He then proceeded to make sexual advances, and when she did not reciprocate, he raped her with the help of his assistant Adam Louvel.

 When Marguerite told Jean that she had been raped, a major concern for her would likely have been Carrouges accusing her of adultery.
 Adultery during the Middle Ages was not taken lightly; law required husbands who committed adultery to pay a fine and reconcile with their wives, while wives who committed adultery could be privately chastised but then had to be forgiven.
 Marguerite claimed that she did not commit adultery, but if Jean did not believe her, she would have been chastised, and it would not look good for the Carrouges family.

-The Carrouges’ initially took the matter up with their liege lord, Count d’Alençon, however, he was known to greatly favor le Gris and quickly threw the case out.
-Not willing to give up quite yet, Jean de Carrouges instead petitioned the French Parliament in Paris, which subsequently agreed to a trial that began in July of 1386.
+The Carrouges' initially took the matter up with their liege lord, Count d'Alençon, however, he was known to greatly favor le Gris and quickly threw the case out.
+Not willing to give up quite yet, Jean de Carrouges instead petitioned the French Parliament in Paris, which subsequently agreed to a trial that began in July 1386.
 14th century Anglo-Saxon and Norman laws regarding rape/sexual assault often tied back to Roman legislation, specifically the idea of raptus, or the devaluation of a woman due to her abduction.
-Originally, this concept solely focused on abduction or elopement, until Justinian’s code included sexual violence against single women, nuns, and widows.
-Looking back toward the 14th century, Raptus’ inclusion of both abduction and sexual assault meant that, while rape was not necessarily ignored by Anglo-Saxon and Norman legal systems, abduction was often the primary focus.
+Originally, this concept solely focused on abduction or elopement, until Justinian's code included sexual violence against single women, nuns, and widows.
+Looking back toward the 14th century, Raptus' inclusion of both abduction and sexual assault meant that, while rape was not necessarily ignored by Anglo-Saxon and Norman legal systems, abduction was often the primary focus.
 As a result, this meant that rape victims were unlikely to find success in court if their sexual assault was not proven with evidence of a physical abduction and they did not belong to a certain level of social status.
-The Carrouges’ resided in (and the assault occurred in) the providence of Normandy, meaning that any rape-related legislation was likely influenced by the raptus concept.
-Because Marguerite’s accusation did not involve her being physically abducted by le Gris but rather assaulted at her mother-in-law's estate, it would have been extremely difficult for her and Carrouges to find success in court against le Gris.
+The Carrouges' resided in (and the assault occurred in) the providence of Normandy, meaning that any rape-related legislation was likely influenced by the raptus concept.
+Because Marguerite's accusation did not involve her being physically abducted by le Gris but rather assaulted at her mother-in-law's estate, it would have been extremely difficult for her and Carrouges to find success in court against le Gris.